msft-davidlee/az-functions-aks/README.md

 ```

 ## Log Analytics Query
-You can also use the following log analytics query to see the number of pods and nodes over a period of time.
+You can also use the following log analytics query to see the number of pods and nodes over a period of time Note we use 1 min granularity as information is ingested every minute.

 ```
 KubePodInventory